19th / 21st May 2016

 1. Radical art innovations

-2. New art inventions / concepts
+2. New and holistic art inventions / concepts

 3. Morally-motivated peaceful art protest and fearless critical analysis of contemporary art